The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Introduction

-The present work is organized as follows: Section II discusses various approaches to the precise determination of the transition point between metallic and insulating phases, the first and most important difficulty of experiments on the MIT.
-Section III is devoted to GeSb$_2$Te$_4$: In the first subsection, $\sigma(T)$ data from Ref.\ \onlinecite{Sie.etal.11} are reanalyzed by means of two alternative approaches.
-In doing so, we demonstrate inconsistencies in the data sets which render it impossible to reach definite conclusions about the nature of conduction for three of the samples.
-In the second subsection, several arguments against the hypothetical violation of the Mott criterion by GeSb$_2$Te$_4$ are presented; this deviation is not real, but results from an invalid assumption on the participating states.
-Section IV compares our findings on GeSb$_2$Te$_4$ with studies on other materials, which favor continuity of the MIT.
-Here we show that, also in these investigations, severe interpretation problems frequently occur when $\mbox{d} \ln \sigma / \mbox{d} \ln T$ is considered.
-Finally, Section V summarizes our results and draws conclusions for future studies.
+The present review is organized as follows: Section 2 discusses various approaches to the precise determination of the transition point between metallic and insulating phases, the first and most important difficulty of experiments on the MIT. -- Readers in a hurry may focus on Subsections 2.2, 2.3, 2.4, and, in particular, 2.6. -- Section 3 is devoted to GeSb$_2$Te$_4$: In its first part, Subsection 3.1, $\sigma(T)$ data from Refs.\ \onlinecite{Sie.etal.11} and \onlinecite{Vol.etal.15} are reanalyzed by means of alternative approaches.
+In doing so, we demonstrate inconsistencies in the data sets from Ref.\ \onlinecite{Sie.etal.11} which render it impossible to reach definite conclusions about the nature of conduction for three of the samples.
+Moreover, we explain why a part of the sample classifications of Ref.\ \onlinecite{Vol.etal.15} seems to be incorrect, so that the characterization of the MIT therein is called into question.
+In the second part of Section 3, Subsection 3.2, several arguments against the hypothetical violation of the Mott criterion by GeSb$_2$Te$_4$ are presented; this deviation is found to be not real but to result from an invalid assumption on the participating states. -- Subsection 3.2 may be skipped on first reading. -- Section 4 compares our findings on GeSb$_2$Te$_4$ with results of a multitude of studies on various other disordered solids.
+Here we show that, in numerous publications favoring continuity of the MIT, severe interpretation problems can be uncovered by taking the behavior of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ into consideration.
+Section 5, evaluating simple phenomenological hypotheses, studies how the character of the MIT determines qualitative properties of sets of $T$ dependences of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ for various control parameter values.
+It demonstrates that such flow diagrams obtained directly from experimental data can be an informative fingerprint of the character of the zero-temperature phenomenon MIT.
+Finally, Section 6 summarizes our results and draws conclusions for future studies.